Free tools for creating webpages

 Scribefire shares the screen with the pages you visit and allows you to view documentation while writing an article.

 Contents managers have an online editor, often rather poor, which justifies the existence of Live Writer.
 For the price of a limited look, with uniform page-setting, one profits from an automatic management of the site with classification of the articles in categories, generation of RSS feeds.
-The Pligg software which makes it possible to create its own digg-like and obtains a great success, the number of such sites increased exponentially but this is a thing of the past now.
+The Pligg software which makes it possible to create its own digg-like and obtained a great success, the number of such sites increased exponentially but this is a thing of the past now.

-Two open source online editors.
-The two software has a complete editing toolbar.
+These software have a complete editing toolbar.
 It is possible

-however to interface them to a CMS and two tutorials show how to use them on your own website to make online static HTML pages.
+however to interface them to a CMS and tow tutorials on this site show how to use them on your own website to make online static HTML pages.